The Faris Foundation Quarterly

 Signing off with a Twinkling Thought

 “Children see magic because they look for it.”

 – Christopher Moore

 Goes to Wendy’s Houston Co-Op and the teams at 200+ stores participating in the Wendy’s Let There Be GOLD wristband campaign for believing alongside us that kids do matter, and inviting their customers and communities to join in our mission.

 Glow Baby Glow

 We’d love to hear your thoughts and ideas!
-Drop us a line at firstname.lastname@example.org.
+Come visit or drop a line at firstname.lastname@example.org.
 Help us to share the magic by inviting others to join our glowing community.